 January 4 marks the passing of Erwin Schrödinger.
-Schrödinger was the Austrian physicist that introduced us to the wave equation of quantum mechanics.
+Schrödinger was the Austrian physicist who introduced us to the wave equation of quantum mechanics.

 Schrödinger’s wave equation is a cornerstone of quantum mechanics.
 Quantum mechanics attempts to explain the behavior of atoms, molecules, and subatomic particles.
 The wave equation is a differential equation describing the wave function of a system.
 The solution of the wave equation is called the quantum state of the system.
 The wave function can be tailored to describe all that is possible to know about a particle or system of particles.
 This mathematical means to explain motion on the atomic scale would earn him half of the 1933 Nobel Prize in Physics.

 One aspect of his wave mechanics he disagreed with was the interpretation that the wave function deals with probabilities of observing, or measuring, various aspects of quantum systems.
 The Heisenberg principle states the position and the velocity of a particle cannot be exactly measured with perfect accuracy.
 Similarly, quantum mechanics shows probabilities of position and velocity and all values are possible, some values being more possible than others, and does not exist until the observer measures it.
 Schrödinger felt this description was limited since it couldn’t be applied to larger systems.
 He formulated a thought experiment to show how this way of thinking was absurd.
 This experiment became known as Schrödinger’s cat.